Levitt AMP [Your City] Grant Awards

 Grant Recipients Selection

-Grant Recipients will be selected based upon the projected impact of the proposed Concert Series, feasibility of implementation, community support (measured by the number of online public votes received), as well as adherence to these Rules and the Application meeting the Eligibility Criteria.
-Levitt will also consider the following factors, amongst other factors, in selecting up to 15 Grant Recipients: (i) the characteristics of the selected public space where the Concert Series is proposed to take place with preference given to Applications with public spaces that are easily accessible to a range of socioeconomic groups; (ii) Applications which display a programming philosophy that is inclusive, family-friendly, high caliber, and represents a wide range of music genres; and (iii) a proven track record of presenting professional quality concerts or partnering with an individual or organization that has done so.
+Grant Recipients will be selected based upon the projected impact of the proposed Concert Series, feasibility of implementation, community support (measured by the number of online public votes received, secured and/or potential matching funds, letter(s) of support submitted as part of the Application, collaborative outreach efforts with other entities, amongst other factors), as well as adherence to these Rules and the Application meeting the Eligibility Criteria.
+Levitt will also consider the following factors, amongst other factors, in selecting up to 15 Grant Recipients: (i) the characteristics of the selected public space where the Concert Series is proposed to take place with preference given to Applications with public spaces that are easily accessible to a range of socioeconomic groups; (ii) Applications which display a programming philosophy that is inclusive, family-friendly, high caliber, and represents a wide range of music genres; (iii) outreach strategies that are inclusive of all members of the community; and (iv) a proven track record of presenting professional quality concerts or partnering with an individual or organization that has done so.

 Each Grant Recipient, subject to the terms and conditions described herein, will be awarded $25,000 in matching funds (“Grant”).
 Notwithstanding the foregoing, Levitt retains final control and authority regarding approval of such Grants.